South Pacific Gyre: Radiolytic H_{2}: a benthic energy source

 Benthic microbes in organic-poor sediments in oligotrophic oceanic regions, such as the South Pacific Gyre, are hypothesized to metabolize radiolytic hydrogen (H_{2}) as a primary energy source.

 The oceanic regions within the South Pacific Gyre (SPG), and other subtropical gyres, are characterized by low primary productivity in the surface ocean; i.e. they are oligotrophic.
 The center of the SPG is the furthest oceanic province from a continent and contains the clearest ocean water on Earth with ≥ 0.14 mg chlorophyll per m^{3}.
 Carbon exported to the underlying deep ocean sediments via the biological pump is limited in the SPG, resulting in sedimentation rates that are orders of magnitude lower than in productive zones, e.g. continental margins.

-Typically, deep-ocean benthic microbial life utilizes the organic carbon exported from surface waters.
+Deep-ocean benthic microbial life typically utilizes the organic carbon exported from surface waters.
 In oligotrophic regions where sediments are poor in organic material, subsurface benthic life exploits other primary energy sources, such as molecular hydrogen (H_{2}).